weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 (`foo.region.compute.amazonaws.com`, `bar.region.compute.amazonaws.com` or
 `baz.region.compute.amazonaws.com` in the `setup.sh` example listing above).

-For example, to list the active containers are running in the instance run:
+For example, to list the active running containers in the instance:

 ~~~bash
 [ec2-user@ip-XXX-XXX-XXX-XXX ~]$ docker ps